 Vitamin D deficiency has been specifically linked to an increased likelihood of contracting upper respiratory tract infections, of which Covid-19 is one.
 Other respiratory tract infections include colds, flu, pneumonia and bronchitis.

-LYMA also contains Wellmune® - a highly specialised 1,3 1,6 beta glucan that has been clinically proven to boost your innate, rapid fire immune system, priming white blood cells neutrophils and macrophages to engage with foreign pathogens.
+LYMA also contains our Wellmune® Blend - a highly specialised 1,3 1,6 beta glucan that has been clinically proven to boost your innate, rapid fire immune system, priming white blood cells neutrophils and macrophages to engage with foreign pathogens.

-One theory as to why vitamin D is often referred to colloquially as ‘The Sunshine Vitamin’ is because, like the sun, it perks you up and makes you feel happy!
+One theory as to why Vitamin D is often referred to colloquially as ‘The Sunshine Vitamin’ is because, like the sun, it perks you up and makes you feel happy!

-Low vitamin D levels have been linked with experiences of low mood, anxiety and depression.
+Low Vitamin D levels have been linked with experiences of low mood, anxiety and depression.
 Clinical studies support this notion, showing that vitamin D plays an important role in mood regulation and can function as an antidepressant.

-In one Norwegian study, researchers found that those people suffering with low mood and depression who started taking a daily vitamin D supplement experienced an almost immediate improvement in their symptoms.
+In one Norwegian study, researchers found that those people suffering with low mood and depression who started taking a daily Vitamin D supplement experienced an almost immediate improvement in their symptoms.
 They also reported greater happiness and life-satisfaction after a period of 30 days when compared with a control group.

-Furthermore, supplementing with vitamin D had an even more stark impact on elevating the mood of people who had been overweight or obese going into the study.
+Furthermore, supplementing with Vitamin D had an even more stark impact on elevating the mood of people who had been overweight or obese going into the study.
 Which brings us on to our next point.

 Ever noticed how you get less hungry during the summer months?
 Or how on holiday you only need two meals a day and don’t suffer energy slumps that require snacking as a pick-me-up?
-Well this is because vitamin D, according to one randomised, double-blind, placebo-controlled study published by Cambridge University Press, is associated with appetite suppression in adults.
+Well this is because Vitamin D, according to one randomised, double-blind, placebo-controlled study published by Cambridge University Press, is associated with appetite suppression in adults.

 Another study found that women who supplemented with vitamin D over one year-long period lost weight faster than those in a placebo group when diet, exercise and other lifestyle factors were taken into account.
-The women in both the experimental group and the placebo group the study were put on identical calorie-restricted diets and prescribed an identical exercise regime, but those in the experimental group who supplemented with a clinical dose of vitamin D each day intake lost an average of 7lbs (3.2kg) more than those in the placebo group.
+The women in both the experimental group and the placebo group the study were put on identical calorie-restricted diets and prescribed an identical exercise regime, but those in the experimental group who supplemented with a clinical dose of Vitamin D each day intake lost an average of 7lbs (3.2kg) more than those in the placebo group.
 Results were even more stark when increased vitamin D intake was paired with a calcium supplement.